Social media: HR guide

 When developing a brand there needs to be consistency.
 Managers ought to be trained on what information to publish, the message that will be sent out and house style.
 Managers should then inform those that report into them what is expected.

-It may be sensible to ensure that junior employees are required to seek the consent of managers before posting comments about the business.
+It may be sensible to ensure that junior employees are required to seek the consent from managers before posting comments about the business.

 Employees may be dismissed fairly for conduct inside or outside work, which could include posting inappropriate comments on social media platforms.
 For conduct outside work, the key thing is whether the employee’s actions affect the employment relationship or affect their ability to do the job or whether there is or could be damage to the reputation of the employer.